tzwenn/ubuntu-latex-fonts/README.md

 If you want to change your font set mid-in your document just write:

-	%% If you are using pdflatex put this into your preamble
+	% If you are using pdflatex put this into your preamble
-	% \pdfmapfile{+ubuntu.map}
+	\pdfmapfile{+ubuntu.map}

 	\begin{document}

-	...
+	% ...

 	\usefont{T1}{ubuntu}{m}{n}